andifalk/custom-spring-authorization-server/README.md

 | ckent    | clark.kent@example.com   | kent     | USER        |
 | pparker  | peter.parker@example.com | parker   | USER, ADMIN |

-## Postman

-You may use the provided postman collections to try the authorization server endpoints and the registered clients.
-The collections (for both JWT and Opaque tokens) can be found in the _postman_ folder.

 ## Customizations

 This customized version contains an extended `user` object compared to the standard spring security `user` object.